NativeScript/docs-v7/ApiReference/ui/core/view/AddChildFromBuilder.md

 ##### Functions
  - **_addChildFromBuilder(** name _String_, value _Object_ **)**
      Called for every child element declared in xml.
-This function will create an instance of declared child element.
+This method will add a child element (value) to current element.
    - **name** - _String_
      - Name of the element.
    - **value** - _Object_